Philippines: LNG Boom in the Verde Island Passage

 A Costly Development for the Philippine People

 A massive LNG rollout is the last thing the Philippines needs.
-Climate change is already a heavy burden for the island state.12237 Over the period from 2000 to 2019, the Philippines was among the top four countries hit hardest by climate change.12239 Rising sea levels are pushing the ocean into Philippine cities.1224112243 Harder and more often than ever before, typhoons rage across the island nation.12245 They wreck coral reefs, erode the coastlines, flood villages, and drown people in their sleep.1225112247 In December 2021, the super typhoon Rai killed more than 400 people and wrecked more than 535,000 houses.1432114323 At the same time, the seawater is heating up and becoming more acidic.12257 For corals, fish and other marine animals which thrive in a stable marine environment, climate change is already a severe threat.12259 The Philippines cannot afford more stress in form of LNG carriers, terminals and power plants.
+Climate change is already a heavy burden for the island state.12237 Throughout the period between 2000 and 2019, the Philippines was among the top four countries hit hardest by climate change.12239 Rising sea levels are pushing the ocean into Philippine cities.1224112243 Harder and more often than ever before, typhoons rage across the island nation.12245 They wreck coral reefs, erode the coastlines, flood villages, and drown people in their sleep.1225112247 In December 2021, the super typhoon Rai killed more than 400 people and wrecked more than 535,000 houses.1432114323 At the same time, the seawater is heating up and becoming more acidic.
+For corals, fish and other marine animals which thrive in a stable marine environment, climate change is already a severe threat.12259 The Philippines cannot afford more stress in the form of LNG carriers, terminals and power plants.

-The Philippine people would have to shoulder the costly burdens of LNG despite paying some of the highest electricity prices in Asia.12263 The skyrocketing prices of LNG would worsen the already difficult situation most power suppliers will pass rising fuel costs on to the electricity consumers.
-This would leave the electricity bills of Philippine households at the mercy of international fossil fuel markets.12265 Global gas prices are so high that many Philippine LNG projects may not materialize at all.14325 At the same time, the Philippines are accelerating its shift towards renewable energy.14327 Both of these factors increase the already doubtful risk profile of Philippine LNG projects.14329 14331
+The Philippine people would have to shoulder the costly burdens of LNG despite paying some of the highest electricity prices in Asia.12263 The skyrocketing prices of LNG would worsen the already difficult situation as most power suppliers will pass rising fuel costs onto electricity consumers.
+This would leave the electricity bills of Philippine households at the mercy of international fossil fuel markets.1226515647 Global gas prices are so high that many Philippine LNG projects may not materialize at all.14325 At the same time, the Philippines is accelerating its shift towards renewable energy.14327 Both of these factors increase the already doubtful risk profile of Philippine LNG projects.14329 14331

 “Pursuing these fossil gas projects is planting illness at the very heart of a global epicentre for marine biodiversity in the world.
 Life in the Verde Island Passage must continue thriving to sustain the millions of Filipinos who rely on it for food and to make a living,”